sensedeep/dynamodb-onetable/README.md

 Create a new item in the database of the given model `modelName` as defined in the table schema.
 Wraps the `Model.create` API.
 See [Model.create](#model-create) for details.

+#### async createTable(params)

+Create a DynamoDB table based upon the needs of the specified OneTable schema.
+The table configuration can be augmented by supplying additional createTable configuration via the `params`.
+See [DynamoDB CreateTable](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#createTable-property) for details.

 #### async deleteItem(properties, params = {})